 Sure it’s over 300 steps to the top, but the 360* view is worth it!
 Located right in the heart of Luang Prabang, Mount Phousi is hard to miss.
 There are two ways to the top: 1) just across Sisavongvang Road from the Royal Palace Museum, or 2) on the backside, near the Nam Khan river.
 The Nam Khan entrance has more steps (355 vs. 328) but is also more scenic.

 For the full effect, enter from one side and exit the other.
 Mount Phousi is a very popular sunset location.
 If you want to get the perfect Insta-shot, get there early to stake out your spot.
 Entrance fee: 20,000 LAK (USD$2.50).

 7. Observe the Buddhist alms giving ceremony (AKA Tak Bat)

 The ancient practice of giving morning alms to the Buddhist monks dates back over 600 years.
 It is a daily symbiotic ritual: the villagers provide alms (usually sticky rice) to the monks for their daily meal.
 In return, the monks give good karma points to the villagers.
 We’ve seen this practice in various forms throughout Southeast Asia, but nowhere is it as beautiful or commercialized as in Luang Prabang.

 To view or participate in the morning ceremony, you’ll need to be up before the crack of dawn.
 As our innkeeper told us, “if you’re still in bed at 5:30, then don’t bother.”
 To avoid the tourist circus that this beautiful ritual has become, consider viewing from one of the side streets.
-Be warned: there is no shortage of tourists acting like jerks at the morning alms ceremony.
-Be sure to learn the proper etiquette and don’t be one of them.
+Be warned: there is no shortage of tourists acting like jerks at the morning tak bat ceremony.
+Be sure to learn the proper Buddhist alms giving etiquette and don’t be one of them.

 8. Release a bird (or not)